MapsPeople/docs/collections/_api/v1/index.md

 This requires a POST request to our Auth API at the following endpoint: https://auth.mapsindoors.com/connect/token

-The interface supports multiple ways to log in, but mostly commonly is via Google or a simple username/password pair.
+The Auth API supports multiple ways to log in.
+The most common way is authenticating with Google, but you can also use your MapsIndoors username and password.
 No matter what login method you choose, you will always need to use the following content-type header when talking to the Auth API:

 ```